mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/social.md

  The file path can be taken directly from other components such as the [`Camera`](media.html#Camera) or the [`ImagePicker`](media.html#ImagePicker), but can also be specified directly to read from storage.
+The default behaviour is to share files from the private data directory associated with your app.
+If the file path starts with a slash (`/`), then the file relative to `/` is shared.

  Be aware that different devices treat storage differently, so a few things to try if, for instance, you have a file called `arrow.gif` in the folder `Appinventor/assets`, would be:

  - `"file:///sdcard/Appinventor/assets/arrow.gif"`; or
  - `"/storage/Appinventor/assets/arrow.gif"`